Searching and finding music

 If you have tried searching for the music that you're looking for, and used the refine options to narrow down the search results there is a chance that Score Exchange does not contain what you're looking for.

-If you can find a close match, e.g. the right piece but not for the instrumentation you require, feel free to contact the composer/arranger/publisher who submitted the score to Score Exchange using the contact link displayed below the score.
+If you can find a close match, e.g. the right piece but not for the instrumentation you require, feel free to contact the composer/arranger/publisher who submitted the score to Score Exchange using the contact link displayed below the score, or the details often found at the bottom of the first page of each score.